AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

         - If you are printing with especially thick layer heights, you can scale the cubes up in Z a bit to ensure that you have enough solid layers.

     - <sup>This was changed recently.
-The old guidance of 5 top layers resulted in nice top surfaces for most parts (such as Voron parts), but larger parts would start to have top layer gapping issues.
+The old guidance of 5 top layers resulted in nice top surfaces for most parts (such as Voron parts), but larger parts could start to have top layer gapping issues.
         - <sup>Unfortunately the "perfect" flow for small and large parts seems to be different, at least with Prusa Slicer/SuperSlicer (I have not tried Cura).</sup>
         - <sup>I sometimes tune for 5 top layes to find a good EM for Voron/smaller parts, and then use 12 top layers to tune the EM for larger surface area parts (such as the v2 Z drives).</sup>
         - <sup>*I am not yet entirely sure why this is the case.* I welcome theories and experiments on this.
 It's only driving me a little insane :face_with_spiral_eyes:</sup>